shenriod/IndicatorManager/README.md

 ## Contributing

 We are not in a position to accept any contribution, as this is not a real open-source project.
 But don't hesitate to fork it, should you be interested to develop it further.

+## Contact

+You can contact me through www.henriod.info